 The mass photometer

-For molecular mass measurements with unmatched sensitivity, speed and simplicity of use.
-Refeyn’s second-generation mass photometer, the TwoMP, offers wider mass range, and improved resolution and statistics.
+For molecular mass measurements with unmatched sensitivity, speed and simplicity of use, a TwoMP mass photometer offers wide mass range and single-molecule resolution.

 With its high sensitivity, the TwoMP is ideally suited for measurements at physiological (i.e. low) concentrations.
 The high dynamic range intrinsic to single molecule counting techniques ensures low-abundance species are still captured accurately.

 Refeyn’s software automatically controls the acquisition process and performs the mass analysis in minutes.
 You can intuitively interpret the mass distribution results without the need for any prior knowledge.

 A compact, bench-top instrument with minimal installation requirements.
 Measurements only require a few microliters of sample and clean sample-carrier slides.

 Antigen-antibody interactions are a prime example of molecular systems that can be studied using mass photometry, which can be applied to determine binding affinities for mono- and multivalent interactions.

 Figure 1 illustrates how mass photometry can be used to quantify molecular interactions.
 By measuring the mass of the antibody trastuzumab and its target antigen, Her2, individually and in mixtures, the interactions between individual antibody molecules and target antigens could be quantified.